The Masked Singer (Belgian TV series) season 5

 The fifth season of The Masked Singer based on the Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
 It premiered on VTM on 17 October 2025 and is hosted again by Jens Dendoncker.

 On the occasion of the fifth and therefore anniversary season, the presenter was given a masked co-presenter like himself, Grote Jens (Big Jens).
+This character was unmasked live during The Masked Singer's Christmas concert just before the semi-finals.

 The promotional video for Flitser caused a stir among traffic experts, because they believed it promoted apps that alert drivers to speed cameras.
 For the first time in the Belgian edition, a trio took part when, in episode two, Pluisje became the trio Pluisjes.

+Comedienne Jade Mintjens won the season.
+She was the first non-professional singer to win the Flemish edition.

+The season premiere was just shy of being the most-watched television moment of 2025.
+The broadcasts were the most-watched program of the week for several weeks.

 Cast

 Panelists

 Panel members Aaron Blommaert, Frances Lefebure, Tine Embrechts and Véronique De Kock returned.

 New investigators were assembled, consisting of the winner of the previous season, Francisco Schuster, two participants from the previous season, James Cooke and Céline Van Ouytsel, and fan of the program and top athlete Ward Lemmelijn.